Hypertension

 Home Monitors

-These were rated the highest.
-The cuff is automaticallly inflated and deflated, and the readings appear in a digital display.
+The cuff is automatically inflated and deflated, and the readings appear in a digital display.
 These run on batteries or an AC adapter that plugs in the wall.
-Prices range from $45-$85.
+Prices range from $46-$110.

 Wrist Monitors

-The lowest rated and most expensive.
 The cuff goes around your wrist instead of your arm.
-Prices range from $70-$125.
+These tend to be less accurate perhaps because arm position has an effect.
+Prices for recommended models range from $50-$60.

 Fingertip Monitors